Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

-The whole setup of EasyBuild is done such that you can build on top of the central software stack and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place. **We do offer some help so set up Spack also but it is mostly offered "as is" an we will not do bug-fixing or development in Spack package files.**
+The whole setup of EasyBuild is done such that you can build on top of the central software stack and such that **your modules appear in your module view** without having to add directories by hand to environment variables etc. You only need to point to the place where you want to install software for your project as we cannot automatically determine a suitable place.

+**We do offer some help so set up
+Spack also but it is mostly offered "as is" and we will not do bug-fixing or development in Spack package files.** Spack is very attractive for users who want to set up a personal environment with fully customised versions of the software rather than the rather fixed versions provided by EasyBuild for every version of the software stack.
+It is possible to specify versions for the main packages that you need and then let Spack figure out a minimal compatible set of dependencies to install those packages.

 ### Software policies